Dorian

 11th April 1979 the End of Idi Amin’s Reign of Terror

-On 11th April 1979, Idi Amin was deposed as president of Uganda after his attempt to annex part of Tanzania spectacularly backfired.
-Following a counterattack by the Tanzania People’s Defence Force, the former stooge of Imperial Britain who had in 1971 … Continue reading
+On 11th April 1979, Idi Amin was deposed as president of Uganda after his attempt to annex part of Tanzania backfired.
+Following a counterattack by the Tanzania People’s Defence Force, the former stooge of Imperial Britain who, in 1971 had … Continue reading

 9th April 1865 Robert E. Lee Surrenders